 The Platform must be able to support the exporting of historic reporting data into Covered California’s internal data warehouse.

 The Platform shall include language capabilities at a minimum of English and Spanish.
-In addition to English and Spanish, it is preferred that the Platform language capabilities include Arabic, Armenian, Cambodian, Cantonese, Farsi, Hmong, Korean, Lao, Mandarin, Russian, Tagalog, and Vietnamese.
+In addition to English and Spanish, Covered California may request that the Platform include one or more of the following languages: Arabic, Armenian, Cambodian, Cantonese, Farsi, Hmong, Korean, Lao, Mandarin, Russian, Tagalog, and Vietnamese.

-The bidder shall provide all product documentation such as operations manuals, installation manual, user guides.
+Contractor shall provide all product documentation such as operations manuals, installation manual, user guides.

-The bidder must be able to work closely and cooperatively with Covered California IT and their technology partners.
+Contractor must be able to work closely and cooperatively with Covered California IT and their technology partners.

-The bidder must provide documentation of the integration points/code for user interface placement on Covered California’s website.
+Contractor must provide documentation of the integration points/code for user interface placement on Covered California’s website.

-The bidder must specifically identify all tasks and estimated effort for Covered California resources (business and IT).
+Contractor must specifically identify all tasks and estimated effort for Covered California resources (business and IT).

-The bidder shall begin ongoing maintenance and operation of the Platform immediately upon deployment.
+Contractor shall begin ongoing maintenance and operation of the Platform immediately upon deployment.

-The bidder shall license the Platform and all technology components to Covered California at the subscription rates set forth in Exhibit B.
+Contractor shall license the Platform and all technology components to Covered California at the subscription rates set forth in Exhibit B.

 2. Additional Scope

-The bidder shall provide a high level Project Plan (implementation and delivery) with key milestones and deliverables for requirements gathering/analysis, configuration, deployment, hosting, testing, and monitoring the Platform and all components.
-During the configuration stage, the bidder will plan and run a pilot using a prototype of a Chatbot / virtual assistant for Covered California that addresses a minimum of one of the problems identified in Section A. The pilot will allow for staff to interact with the Chabot / virtual assistant in a controlled environment before it is deployed to the website.
-The interactions will be use cases similar to what a consumer would experience, including conversational flows, questions and answers, how the Chatbot responds when it does not know answers, how the Platform learns, etc. and a survey at the end.
+Contractor shall provide a high level Project Plan (implementation and delivery) with key milestones and deliverables for requirements gathering/analysis, configuration, deployment, hosting, testing, and monitoring the Platform and all components.
+During the configuration stage, the Contractor will plan and run a pilot using a prototype of a Chatbot / virtual assistant for Covered California that addresses a minimum of one of the problems identified in Section A. The pilot will allow for staff to interact with the Platform / virtual assistant in a controlled environment before it is deployed to the website.
+The interactions will be use cases similar to what a consumer would experience, including conversational flows, questions and answers, how the Platform responds when it does not know answers, how the Platform learns, and a survey at the end.

-The bidder shall provide a Training Plan to ensure that Covered California personnel are trained on the Chatbot Platform and critical success factors for ongoing operation.
-The plan shall include strategies and best practices for education, marketing and communication advice for the Chatbot deployment to ensure its rapid adoption and success.
-The plan shall include a description of the types of participants, training durations, training methodology, types of training, on-site classes, or web-based, etc.
+Contractor shall provide a Training Plan to ensure that Covered California personnel are trained on the Platform and critical success factors for ongoing operation.
+The plan shall include strategies and best practices for education, marketing and communication advice for the Platform’s deployment to ensure its rapid adoption and success.
+The plan shall include a description of the types of participants, training durations, training methodology, types of training, on-site classes, or web-based tutorials.

-The bidder shall provide a Test Plan that defines both the platform/applications and user acceptance testing as well as the environment where the testing will occur.
+Contractor shall provide a Test Plan that defines both the platform/applications and user acceptance testing as well as the environment where the testing will occur.
 Consumer focus testing shall also be included in the plan.

-The bidder shall provide a Change Management Plan that describes their process and timeframe for fixes/changes/upgrades to the Chatbot platform and other technology components
+Contractor shall provide a Change Management Plan that describes their process and timeframe for fixes/changes/upgrades to the Chatbot platform and other technology components

-The bidder shall provide a plan to maintain all data related to the Chatbot for a duration of ten years.
+Contractor shall provide a plan to maintain all data related to the performance of this Agreement for a duration of ten years in compliance with applicable legal requirements.

-The bidder shall provide a Security plan that describes all applicable security and privacy controls in compliance with the current version of Minimum Acceptable Risk Standards for Exchanges (MARS-E) v 2.0 including authentication
+Contractor shall provide a Security plan that describes all applicable security and privacy controls in compliance with the current version of Minimum Acceptable Risk Standards for Exchanges (MARS-E) v 2.0 including authentication

-The bidder shall provide analytics tools to track, measure and report on transactions completed, transactions abandoned, point of abandonment, additional content needs and other inherent outcomes/trends related to the Chatbot’s performance.
-The plan shall include recommendations and best practices for optimizing the Chatbot’s success rate for transaction completed and overall accuracy and completeness of responses.
+The bidder shall provide analytics tools to track, measure and report on transactions completed, transactions abandoned, point of abandonment, additional content needs and other inherent outcomes/trends related to the Platform’s performance.
+The plan shall include recommendations and best practices for optimizing the Platform’s success rate for transaction completed and overall accuracy and completeness of responses.
 Reports shall be provided on a daily, weekly, monthly schedule.

-The bidder shall provide monitoring reports that track page load time for scripts, buttons and other critical components such as response frequency, number of conversations per hour/day/month
+Contractor shall provide monitoring reports that track page load time for scripts, buttons and other critical components such as response frequency, number of conversations per hour/day/month